pathomkorn/openstack/mitaka/exercise/01-hw-requirements.md

     * First NIC card for management interface
     * Second NIC card for internal network

-> VMware or KVM hypervisor maybe used for running OpenStack controller and OpenStack compute node.
+> KVM, VirtualBox, or VMware hypervisor maybe used for running OpenStack controller and OpenStack compute nodes.